Divkix/ProxyGrab/README.md

 I made this software to scrap proxies for my web scrapping and other testing purposes.
 This program just uses [aiohttp](https://pypi.org/project/aiohttp/) to get the response from API and return the proxies, also it can scrape proxies from a few sites so that it can be used without using the API.

 <i><b>NOTE:</b> This library isn't designed for production use.
 It's advised to use your own proxies or purchase a service which provides an API.
 These are merely free ones that are retrieved from sites and should only be used for development or testing purposes.</br>
-<b>Update:</b> Now you can use ProxyScrape Premium Token to get proxies for production use!
-It's only for people who will be using this for people who will use free proxies for intensive tasks!</i>

 ## Installation